 Some people may need to have part or all of a lung removed.
 If your lungs are in good condition (other than the presence of the cancer) you can usually return to normal activities after a lobe or even an entire lung has been removed.
 If you already have lung problems such as emphysema or chronic bronchitis (which are common among heavy smokers), you may become short of breath with activities after surgery.

-For more general information about surgery, please see the separate American Cancer Society document, Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information about surgery, please see the separate American Cancer Society document, A Guide to Cancer Surgery.

 Last Medical Review: 02/07/2014